Customers Willingly Pay More for Wind-Generated Electricity

 TRAVERSE CITY, Mich.
 (AP) _ Dick Dell’Acqua says he believes in doing business the environmentally friendly way, even if it costs a bit more.

-So when the local utility sought volunteers to pay extra for power generated by a windmill, Dell'Acqua signed up.
+So when the utility that supplies electricity to his Traverse City restaurant sought volunteers to pay extra for power generated by a windmill, Dell’Acqua signed up.

 His Omelette Shoppe & Bakery became a leading sponsor of the project, described by the American Wind Energy Association as the nation’s biggest electricity-producing wind turbine.

-It's also the first wind power project to be financed by a voluntary surcharge on electrical customers, says Ed Holt, a utility industry consultant who publishes a newsletter on such ``green rates.''
+It’s also the first to be financed by a voluntary surcharge on ratepayers, says Ed Holt, a utility industry consultant who publishes a newsletter on such ``green rates.″

 ``When we got our first bill, I said, `Holy smoke,‴ he said. ``But this is cleaner energy ... and it kind of goes along with the whole idea of trying to be a better steward.″